SeafoodStudios/Whitedot/README.md

 # Whitedot
 Whitedot is an open source, minimalistic and democratized cryptocurrency.
 It is mostly experimental, to show that cryptocurrencies can be a semi-centralized under a trusted authority to ensure a more connected community and simpler networking.
+It uses Proof of Participation to enforce user honesty.

 ## How it Works
 Whitedot works by a series of steps called the Whitedot Protocol.
 It has a semi-centralized server, which means that one person controls the server, but does not have the ability to cheat the blockchain).
 The server is like the "government".
 A blockchain is a chain of blocks, with data in it, connected by a hash (a one way encoding that cannot be decoded) of the previous block.
 It also has nodes, to ensure everything is fair.
 The nodes are like the "citizens" of the Whitedot Protocol.
 The steps go like this: